Art and Science combine in our digital magazine created by our worldwide community

-NatureVolve magazine is free to read!
-We contribute to open-access publishing, so that information can be freely shared with wider public groups, including, and importantly, under-represented communities.
+NatureVolve magazine is free to read online at Issuu!
+We believe this information should be accessible by diverse and under-represented communities.
 To make an impact, the digital magazine is shared with libraries, schools, travel outlets, digital apps and more outlets.

 We have a section specialising in Science Communication (Scicomm) sharing the projects of those focused on breaking communication gaps between the sciences and the public.

 Our Art and Written Word sections give creatives a platform to share their inspirations from nature.
 Widening their reach this way, so more can enjoy their creations and ideas, challenges the conventional arts industries which can otherwise be very closed, and non-inclusive with high barriers to entry.
 Our science-art community values the art pieces that beautifully illustrate our magazine.